 There's a lot to choose from.
 It just depends on your budget, amount of time and what your interests are.

 Enjoy your trip to Malaysia!

 Don't underestimate climbing Mt Kinabalu - it's a serious undertaking not a casual jaunt.
 I'd second the diving, it's what Sabah is known for.
 Since you are already there, you could pop down to Sarawak ...
-Loads to do there too: Mulu National Park among many other highlights. over 6 years ago
+Loads to do there too: Mulu National Park among many other highlights. about 8 years ago